flzara/squashtm-doc-flo/README.md

 # Squash TM Documentation

-This is the official repository for Squash TM documentation.
+🚨🚨 This is the **previous** official repository for Squash TM documentation.
+It has been transfered to a [new home on GitLab](https://gitlab.com/squashtest/doc/squashtm-doc-fr/) were contributions should be done.
+This repository is archived and read-only.

 It is

 - Done in markdown
 - Generated using [MkDocs](https://www.mkdocs.org)